Calypso War

-War is a calypso form that has existed since at least the turn of the twentieth century.
+Calypso War is a form of calypso music that has existed since at least the turn of the twentieth century.
 Originally it was sung in patois or French creole.
-The classic War form is an eight-line stanza, the first four lines in a minor key, then modulating into the major, and returning to the minor with the refrain "santimanite" ("sans humanité" in patois, in English "without humanity").
+The classic war form is an eight-line stanza, the first four lines in a minor key, then modulating into the major, and returning to the minor with the refrain "santimanite" ("sans humanité" in patois, in English "without humanity").

-The object of War is to promote the calypsonian and defeat his competitors.
+Calypso War emerged among the black lower-class population in Trinidad after emancipation from slavery.
+It was a competitive and entertaining form of lyrical improvisation which saw performers attempt to outdo each other in wit and verbal skill, often to defend or boost their reputation.

 A War verse by Growling Tiger: